Kobani: French Mandate

-Some of the Kurds who settled in Kobanî were originally from the Kurdish regions in Turkey.
+Some of the Kurds who settled in Kobani were originally from the Kurdish regions in Turkey.
 Some fled persecution following the Kurdish-led Sheikh Said rebellion in 1925.
 After the demarcation of the border with Turkey along the railway line in 1921, the northern part of Ayn al-Arab was left on the Turkish side.
 This small settlement is incorporated in the Suruç district and still has a little railway station and a border crossing gate.
 By the middle of the 20th century, there were three Armenian churches and two schools in the town, but many Armenians emigrated to the Armenian Soviet Socialist Republic in the 1960s while others moved to bigger cities, including Aleppo and Beirut, as well as cities in the US and other countries.
 The town was also home to a small Syriac Orthodox community, but their numbers dwindled and the town's only Syriac Orthodox church was demolished in the early 1960s.

 The city's infrastructural layout was largely planned and constructed by French authorities during the Mandatory period, and a number of French-built buildings were still standing and in use until recently.
-During this period, the city of Suruç served as the regional center of Kobanî.
+During this period, the city of Suruç served as the regional center of Kobani.
 The area was marked by several border crossings with Turkey, unsanctioned by either the Turkish or French Mandatory governments.
-The crossings became a source of numerous Turkish complaints and led to the establishment of a French intelligence office in Kobanî to monitor border activity.
-Throughout the 20th century, the border remained officially closed even as the neighbouring towns of Tell Abyad and Jarablus—both of which had smaller Kurdish populations—were allowed to have commercial border crossings, a situation which economically marginalised Kobanî for many years.
-However, there was limited traffic at the Kobanî-Mürşitpinar gate and passengers from Kobanî often crossed through it to travel by train to Aleppo.
+The crossings became a source of numerous Turkish complaints and led to the establishment of a French intelligence office in Kobani to monitor border activity.
+Throughout the 20th century, the border remained officially closed even as the neighbouring towns of Tell Abyad and Jarablus—both of which had smaller Kurdish populations—were allowed to have commercial border crossings, a situation which economically marginalised Kobani for many years.
+However, there was limited traffic at the Kobani-Mürşitpinar gate and passengers from Kobani often crossed through it to travel by train to Aleppo.
 By 2011, as a result of the Syrian Civil War, traffic through this gate increased.
-Wounded and sick people could cross to the Turkish side while trucks carrying goods crossed into Kobanî from Mürşitpınar.
+Wounded and sick people could cross to the Turkish side while trucks carrying goods crossed into Kobani from Mürşitpınar.

 Syria pre-autonomy

-When Syria gained independence from France in 1946, the intelligence building served as the political office of the Kobanî area's highest-ranking local administrator.
-Kobanî started to develop as a city in the 1950s when it was further separated from Suruç as a result of the Turkish government mining of the border area.
+When Syria gained independence from France in 1946, the intelligence building served as the political office of the Kobani area's highest-ranking local administrator.
+Kobani started to develop as a city in the 1950s when it was further separated from Suruç as a result of the Turkish government mining of the border area.